thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Web Application <a name="app"></a>

 A Web Application was developed to showcase the final model in production enviroment.
-(It may take a while (a couple of seconds) for the first access, because Google's server keeps the WebApp "freezed" to save resources, and only "unfreezes" it when needed.
-After tha initial load, it should run fine.
-The WebApp can be accessed [here](https://deeplearning-brazilian-cars.appspot.com/).)
+The WebApp can be accessed [here](https://brazilian-cars.minhanuvem.org).

 ![image](https://user-images.githubusercontent.com/33558535/111924148-bf4f6d80-8a81-11eb-8149-47e34ded2790.png)